 After that, the potential buyer should study financial results of the company.
 It is necessary to investigate financial statements for several periods to see if the company improved or worsened its financial indicators.
 In terms of financial analysis, it is necessary to analyze cash flows, expenses, one-time events, revenues, pricing strategies, the structure of costs and some other indicators.
 The correlation between assets and liabilities as well as the amount of patents and licenses can show the financial health of the firm, too (“Acquisition Due Diligence Checklist”, n.d.).

 Finally, some other due diligence indicators should be investigated.
 The buyer should find out if the company had any problems with selling and marketing of its products.
 Supply chain, its members and efficiency are important in due diligence study, too.
 The buyer should examine production and transportation systems, relations with vendors, and any issues that took place.
 IT systems used by the company can show much related to its performance.
 Usually, if the firm uses IT effectively, it has more chances of being efficient and competitive in modern markets.
 Finally, the potential buyer should investigate all legal issues the firm had in order to determine its reliability (“Acquisition Due Diligence Checklist”, n.d.).

-Buy paper on business of all types for students in need.
+Buy custom essays on business of all types for students in need.

 |Business and Economics||Contemporary Business Law|